AERobert/HearChat/readme.md

 ### To do

+1. Update all features to work with Claude.ai, and to other chatbots that may be supported in the future.
-1. Add more options for sound effects, and ability for users to upload their own.
+2. Add more options for sound effects, and ability for users to upload their own.
-2. Try to improve the accessibility of the GPT Store's search feature.
-3. A few buttons and popups still don't have labels.
-4. Add ability to speak each response and announcement using the Web Speech API (which would allow much more control compared to OpenAI's synthesizer).
+3. Add ability to speak each response and announcement using the Web Speech API (which would allow much more control compared to OpenAI's synthesizer).
-5. Port the extension to other browsers, like Firefox and Safari.
+4. Port the extension to other browsers, like Firefox and Safari.
+5. Continue fixing labels.
+6. The Juce update to ChatGPT broke the headingifying feature, and I still need to fix that.

 ### Installation
 Install the extension from the Chrome Web Store! [https://chromewebstore.google.com/detail/hearchat-accessible-and-e/jpgbcgnbpcplkbnihjmohdodnpdldacb](https://chromewebstore.google.com/detail/hearchat-accessible-and-e/jpgbcgnbpcplkbnihjmohdodnpdldacb)